AllenInstitute/open_dataset_tools/README.md

 to interface with AWS S3.
 In order to use boto3, you will need to have valid AWS credentials stored in a csv file as discussed in at the top of the example Jupyter notebook.

+*Note:* If run without modification, the helper functions provided in this module will download images into the ```tmp/``` directory in this repository.
+The functions are generally smart enough to not download something twice, however, they will not delete unused data.
+If you find disk space filling up, that is a place to look.

 # Level of Support